Reverchon Industries: History

-1929: Gaston Reverchon, a young coach builder, created his own workshop in the suburbs of Paris.
-The rides business began there when Gaston Reverchon thought to adapt the coachwork he used on real cars to bumper cars.
-At the time, bumper cars were nothing more than a steering wheel and a seat attached to a wooden board on wheels.
-The first Reverchon bumper-car with its metallic color and design inspired by the American cars of that period went on to the market and was an instant success.
+Gaston Reverchon, a young coach builder, created his own workshop in the suburbs of Paris in 1929.
+He adapted the coachwork he used on real cars to bumper cars at a time when bumper cars were nothing more than a steering wheel and a seat attached to a wooden board on wheels.
+The first Reverchon bumper car had a metallic color and design inspired by the American cars of that period.
+In 1937, he started building complete bumper car rides including the Télécombat, a ride featuring small military airplanes.
+After World War II, Reverchon began to provide attractions for distraction-thirsty Europeans.

-1937: It occurred to Gaston Reverchon to not only make parts for bumper-car rides but the whole ride itself and that year, on the dawn of the second world war, Télécombat, a ride featuring small military airplanes, was born.

-1956: After progress had been halted by the war, Reverchon began to provide attractions for distraction-thirsty Europeans.
 Joined by his sons Michel and Christian, working respectively as designer and technician ("Gaston Reverchon" became "Gaston Reverchon and Sons"), he began a second diversification, designing and producing a full range of complete rides.
 In 1956, they were the first to develop polyester as part of the bumper cars' coachwork.